 The Housing Support Officer will subsequently prepare a report for the Trustees and the potential resident will then be invited to attend a meeting with three of our Trustees.

 The three Trustees will carefully consider an applicant based on the Trust’s organisational criteria including support requirements and it will be at this stage that a potential resident’s application for housing will either be accepted or rejected.
 If the applicant is accepted, they will be placed on a waiting list for accommodation however, all potential residents will be notified of the outcome either way in writing.
 It should be noted that the Trustee’s decision is final.

-As a registered provider of residential care, Eleanor Palmer Trust is subject to the regulatory oversight of the Care Quality Commission (CQC) which, as the independent regulator of health and social care in England, maintains a regime of rigorous inspections.
+As a Registered Provider of nursing and residential care, Eleanor Palmer Trust is subject to the regulatory oversight of the Care Quality Commission (CQC) which, as the independent Regulator of Health and Social Care in England, maintains a regime of rigorous unannounced inspections.

 Meeting the high and continuously evolving standards required by the CQC, informs and underpins our own continuous improvement programme and gives confidence to our residents, their families and loved ones.